whaagmans/CS-Minor-Portfolio/content/Risk-Analysis.md

 ## STRIDE

 Stride is a model for identifying computer security threats.
-It provides a mnemonic for security threats in the following six categories:
+It provides a mnemonic for security threats in the following six categories[[4]](#references):

 * Spoofing